 Don’t Come Bet

-This bet is the virtual don’t pass line bet after the point has been established.
+This bet is the virtual don’t pass line bet after establishing the point.
 It allows players to make this bet immediately upon joining the game.
 It also allows other players to hedge their bets against the current pass line and odds bets they have in play.
-This is not an advisable strategy.

 Don’t Pass Bar